 In answer to Committee Member DeSantis's question, Deputy Community Development Director Campbell related that a workshop for the Circulation Element will be held on February 10.

 Next Meeting: February 17, 2021, 6 p.m. via Zoom.

-C.108 Public Comments
+C.7 Public Comments

 This section contains all the public comments received regarding the Housing Element Update.
 Personal addresses and contact details have been redacted for piracy.
-A summary matrix of public comments to the Draft Housing Element is provided in this section.